Marcus Garvey: Childhood: 1887–1904

 Marcus Mosiah Garvey was born on 17 August 1887 in Saint Ann's Bay, a town in the British colony of Jamaica.
-In the context of colonial Jamaican society, which had a colourist social hierarchy, Garvey was considered at the lowest end, being a black child who was of full African desecnt.
+In the context of colonial Jamaican society, which had a colourist social hierarchy, Garvey was considered at the lowest end, being a black child who was of full African descent.
 However, later genetic research nevertheless revealed that he had ancestors from the Iberian Peninsula.
-Garvey's paternal great-grandfather had been born into slavery prior to its abolition in Jamaica.
+Garvey's paternal great- grandfather had been born into slavery prior to its abolition in Jamaica.
 His surname, which was of Irish origin, had been inherited from his family's former enslavers.

-His father, Marcus Garvey, was a stonemason; his mother, Sarah Richards, was a domestic servant and the daughter of peasant farmers.
-Malchus had had two previous partners before Sarah, having six children between them.
+His father, Malchus Garvey, was a stonemason; his mother, Sarah Richards, was a domestic servant and the daughter of peasant farmers.
+Malchus had had two previous wives before Sarah, having six children between them.
 Sarah bore him four additional children, of whom Marcus was the youngest, although two died in infancy.
-Because of his profession, Malchus' family were wealthier than many of their peasant neighbours; they were petty bourgeoise.
+Because of his profession, Malchus' family were wealthier than many of their peasant neighbours; they were petite bourgeoise.
 Malchus was however reckless with his money and over the course of his life lost most of the land he owned to meet payments.
-Malchus had a book collection and was self-educated; he also served as an occasional layman at a local Wesleyan church.
+Malchus had a book collection and was self-educated; he also served as a deacon at a local Wesleyan church.
 Malchus was an intolerant and punitive father and husband; he never had a close relationship with his son.

 Up to the age of 14, Garvey attended a local church school; further education was unaffordable for the family.
 When not in school, Garvey worked on his maternal uncle's tenant farm.
 He had friends, with whom he once broke the windows of a church, resulting in his arrest.
 Some of his friends were white, although he found that as they grew older they distanced themselves from him; he later recalled that a close childhood friend was a white girl: "We were two innocent fools who never dreamed of a race feeling and problem."
 In 1901, Marcus was apprenticed to his godfather, a local printer.
-In 1904, the printer opened another branch at Port Maria, where Garvey began to work, traveling from Saint Ann's Bay each morning.
+In 1904, the printer opened another branch at Port Maria, where Garvey began to work, travelling from Saint Ann's Bay each morning.